 Cantandum was established in June 2003 by its director, Gilly French.
 It is renowned for the quality of its vocal sound and for interesting programming.

-The choir has a busy schedule of 6-8 concerts and services a year.
-In the spring of 2008 we were honoured to be invited to become the resident services choir at St John’s Smith Square and we also sing regularly at Westminster Abbey.
-Concerts are usually in the Westminster area, including The Great Hall and the Chapel of Westminster School, St John’s Smith Square, St Margaret’s Westminster, Ashburnham garden, St Stephen’s Rochester Row and the chapel in Church House.
+The choir has a busy schedule of 6-10 concerts and services a year, mostly in the Westminster area.
+Venues include the Great Hall and Chapel of Westminster School, St John’s Smith Square, St Margaret’s Westminster, The Guards’ Chapel, Ashburnham garden, St Matthew’s Westminster, St Stephen’s Rochester Row, St Mary le Strand and the chapel at Church House.

-Our repertory ranges from the sixteenth to the twenty-first centuries, and we perform both a capella and with orchestra as required.
+Our repertory ranges from the sixteenth to the twenty-first centuries, and we perform a capella, with organ or with orchestra as required.

 We occasionally have vacancies and welcome enquiries from experienced singers used to fast-paced rehearsals – there are (usually) no auditions, as we feel that both the singer and the choir will quickly discover whether there is a good fit.

 We also have an associated vocal consort, Floreat, which sings the termly services at St John’s Smith Square and gives concerts in its own right, mostly of Renaissance polyphony.
 Membership is by invitation; again, enquiries are welcome from able singers capable of holding a line by themselves with confidence and free to rehearse during the working day.